ch-apptitude/exoscale-symfony2/README.md

     puppet apply /etc/puppet/manifests/init.pp

-### Start using your fresh  Wordpress
+### Start using your fresh  Symfony2

-Point your browser to your instance public IP address and you should be asked for an admin email and password.
-If not the default user and password is admin/wordpress
+See http://capifony.org/ to deploy your project

 ### Advanced usage